Obama seeks to woo Latin America, scandal mars trip

 "I had a breakfast meeting to discuss trade and drugs, but the only thing the other delegates wanted to talk about was the story of the agents and the hookers," chuckled one Latin American diplomat in the historic city of Cartagena.

-While the Colombian policeman said the U.S. personnel tried to bring a prostitute into the hotel, rumours also flew of a fracas at a local brothel.
+While the Colombian policeman said the U.S. personnel tried to bring a prostitute into the hotel, rumors also flew of a fracas at a local brothel.
 Locals were deeply unimpressed.

 "They came to look after their president, not to have a party," Cartagena street vendor Rosa Elena Prieto said.
 "The weak flesh of men costs them their jobs."